Album Session Players

 Bio:

 Favors was hired in autumn 1985 as a session musician by producer Bill Laswell to play acoustic bass on 'Album'.
 His parts were recorded at Quad Recording Studios.
-He plays on the tracks 'Fishing', 'Bags' & 'Ease'.
+He plays on the tracks 'Fishing', 'Bags' and 'Ease'.

 A jazz bassist since the age of 15, Favors moved to Chicago and became a member of The Art Ensemble Of Chicago.
 Through his work with Chicago's Association for the Advancement of Creative Musicians (AACM) he is now considered one of jazz's greatest talents.